ekaterinailin/hip67522-spi/README.md

 The code in this repository reproduces all results in the manuscript of the same title.
 The light curve files from CHEOPS can be provided upon request, but will go public by the end of 2025, and can be accessed based using the observing log information (see data/cheops)

-The analysis has roughly three parts, contained in three bash scripts (PART1, PART2, PART3).
+The analysis consists of three parts, contained in three bash scripts (PART1, PART2, PART3).
 The underlying scripts in each task are enumerated 1 through 18.
-Only script 11 is computationally heavy, and need to be run parallelized.
+Only script 11 is computationally heavy, and needs to be run parallelized.

 Figures 1 and 2 can be reproduced with FIGURE_illustration_of_system.py and FIGURE_polar_histogram.py.